Shaolong-Lorry-Wu/Lorry-Shaolong-Wu-website/content/authors/admin/_index.md

 ---
 Shaolong (Lorry) Wu is a third-year student pursuing B.S. in economics in The Wharton School and M.S. in Electrical Engineering in the School of Engineering and Applied Sciences at University of Pennsylvania.

-His research interests asset pricing, applied econometrics, and data mining in urban analytics and finance.
+His research interests asset pricing, applied econometrics, and data mining in urban analytics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.